How does this medication work? What will it do for me?

 It is important to take this medication exactly as prescribed by your doctor.
 Read the package insert or speak with your pharmacist for instructions on using the medication dispenser properly.

 If you miss a dose, skip the missed dose and continue with your regular dosing schedule.
 Do not take a double dose to make up for a missed one.
 If you are not sure what to do after missing a dose, contact your doctor or pharmacist for advice.

 Store this medication at room temperature, away from direct heat or sunlight.
 Protect it from light and moisture, and keep it out of the reach of children.
-This inhaler expires six weeks after you have opened the lid of the tray that it is packaged in.
+Discard any remaining medication 6 weeks after you have opened the lid of the tray that it is packaged in.

 Do not dispose of medications in wastewater (e.g. down the sink or in the toilet) or in household garbage.
 Ask your pharmacist how to dispose of medications that are no longer needed or have expired.

 - are allergic to fluticasone or any ingredients of the medication

 - are having an asthma attack with sudden shortness of breath or wheezing

 Do not give this medication to children less than 12 years of age.

 What side effects are possible with this medication?

 Many medications can cause side effects.
 A side effect is an unwanted response to a medication when it is taken in normal doses.
 Side effects can be mild or severe, temporary or permanent.